How much vitamin D should you take while pregnant?

 You need 10 micrograms of vitamin D each day and should consider taking a supplement containing this amount between September and March.
 Vitamin D regulates the amount of calcium and phosphate in the body, which are needed to keep bones, teeth and muscles healthy.

-What happens if you take too much vitamin D while pregnant?
+What happens if you don’t take vitamin D during pregnancy?

 What vitamins are good for early pregnancy?